 The new iPad with wireless charging is expected to have a larger Apple logo at the back of the iPad that’s made from a durable glass-like material and the MagSafe charging will sit beneath the housing allowing the device to be charged wirelessly.

 According to some sources, Apple has a couple of prototypes ready, but they are still in the early testing phase and we can only confirm if it’ll become a reality once the Cupertino giant decides to make an announcement regarding wireless charging in the iPad Pro.

 Do iPads have wireless charging?

-No the current line of Apple iPads do not have wireless charging capabilities.
-As for the future, Apple hasn’t released any official news regarding wireless charging enabled iPads.
+No the current line of Apple iPads does not have wireless charging capabilities.
+As for the future, Apple hasn’t released any official news regarding wireless charging-enabled iPads.

 How do I make my iPad wireless charging?